Biography / Home

-Jo Allen, Ph.D., Meredith College Class of 1980, was named the eighth president of the College on April 18, 2011.
-Allen, who took office as president on July 1, 2011, is the first Meredith College alumna to assume the leadership of the 122-year old institution, one of the largest private colleges for women in the United States.
-Allen brings her experience as a faculty member, administrator and scholar to her current role as president of her alma mater.
+Jo Allen, Ph.D., Meredith College Class of 1980, took office as the eighth president of the College on July 1, 2011.
+She is the first Meredith College alumna to assume leadership of the 126-year-old institution, one of the largest private colleges for women in the United States.
+Allen brought her extensive experience as a faculty member, administrator, and scholar to her current role.

 Allen has made numerous contributions to the advancement of higher education.
-She was the lead coordinator for the Council of Europe and the American Educational Coalition’s review of assessment strategies for civic engagement, and has been the featured speaker and facilitator at programs including the American Council on Education Chief Academic Officer’s Institute and the Pennsylvania State University's Academic Leadership Academy.
-She has also served as president of the Association of Teachers of Technical Writing, the largest international scholarly organization for technical and professional communication scholars, and has been a frequent regional and international site reviewer for Middle States Commission on Higher Education, the Southern Association of Colleges and Schools (SACS) Commission on Colleges and for the American Bar Association.
+She has been the featured speaker and facilitator at programs including the American Council on Education Chief Academic Officer’s Institute and the Pennsylvania State University's Academic Leadership Academy.
+She has also served as president of the Association of Teachers of Technical Writing, the largest international scholarly organization for technical and professional communication scholars.
+She was a Commissioner for Middle States Commission on Higher Education, for whom she also led training workshops on assessment and led site visits for regional and international institutions’ accreditation.
+She has also been a frequent site reviewer for the Southern Association of Colleges and Schools (SACS) Commission on Colleges and for the American Bar Association.

-President Allen has published and presented in more than 200 scholarly venues, focusing on communication, assessment and leadership in higher education.
+President Allen has published and presented in more than 200 regional, national, and international scholarly venues, focusing on communication, assessment, and leadership in higher education.
 Books written or edited by Allen include Writing in the Workplace and Assessment in Technical and Professional Communication, which won the Council of Program’s in Technical and Scientific Communication’s 2010 award for best contribution to the work of program assessment.
 The book also won the 2012 College Composition and Communication Award for best collection of original essays about assessment of professional communication.
-In addition to publishing her own work extensively in the form of chapters in scholarly books, articles reprinted in books, peer reviewed articles and articles in higher education publications, Allen has been a reviewer for scholarly journals, and has co-edited several special journal issues of Technical Communication Quarterly.
+In addition to publishing her own work extensively in the form of chapters in scholarly books, articles reprinted in books, peer reviewed articles, and articles in higher education publications, Allen has been a reviewer for scholarly journals and has co-edited several special journal issues of Technical Communication Quarterly.